 - ML_routines: holds an implementation of the PCA model as well a GDA classifier and a routine to do data augmentation

 - GW_helper: provides some routines to generate a dataset and to evaluate the closeness between waves.
 This is useful to assess model ability to reproduce original waves

 - fit_model: provides some routines useful to fit the MoE + PCA model.

-Class GW_generator provides method get_WF to return the desidered waveform.
-Orbital parameters must be specified.
+Class GW_generator provides method get_WF to return the plus and cross polarization of the waveform.
+The orbital parameters must be specified.
 It accepts N data as (N,D) np.array.
 The D features must have one of the following layout: